expo/router/docs/docs/intro.md

 :::

-Expo router is a new system for building complex native iOS and Android apps based on the project's file system.
-Expo router is built on top of our powerful [React Navigation suite](https://reactnavigation.org/) of libraries, making it easy to bring your existing React Navigation code to the new router.
+Expo Router brings the best routing concepts from the web to native iOS and Android apps.
+Every file in the **app** directory automatically becomes a route in your mobile navigation, making it easier than ever to build, maintain, and scale your project.
+It's built on top of our powerful [React Navigation suite](https://reactnavigation.org/) enabling truly native navigation.
+The entire deep linking system is automatically generated live, so users can share links to any route in your app.

 ## Features